tomedegroot/study-material/LPIC102/topic-107-administrative-tasks.md

 Looks the same as the system cron, but without the user name column, because the user cron is already tied to a user.

-Managing access to cron.
+Managing access to user cron (best practice: only do this via `crontab`)

-1. If a username is in the */etc/cron.deny* file, the user cannot create cron jobs
+1. if */etc/cron.allow* exists and contain user names, only those users can edit their own crontab.
-2. Or if */etc/cron.deny* is removed, the user must be in the */etc/cron.allow* (So if */etc/cron.deny* is removed, by default all users have no acces to cron, unless their name is **in** */etc/cron.allow*
+2. if */etc/cron.allow does not exists and */etc/cron.deny* exists and contain usernames, the users who are in there cannot create their own jobs
-3. If both */etc/cron.deny* and */etc/cron.allow* are removed, only root has access to cron
+3. if both files are removed, only the root user can create cron jobs

 The user's cron is in */var/spool/cron/crontabs*, but they are **not** intended to be edited directly, use: